British R-class submarine: Construction

-R1 through R4 were ordered from Chatham, R5 and R6 from Devonport (later changed to Pembroke), R7 and R8 from Vickers, R9 and R10 from Armstrong, and R11 and R12 from Cammell Laird.
+R1 through R4 were ordered from Chatham Dockyard, R5 and R6 from HMNB Devonport (later changed to Pembroke Dock), R7 and R8 from Vickers, R9 and R10 from Armstrongs and R11 and R12 from Cammell Laird.
 In August 1919, with World War I over, R5 and R6 were cancelled, the rest being completed.
 To save time, they used H-class components.

 Service

-Operating out of Killybegs, County Donegal, one of the class reportedly tracked and fired on a German U-boat in October 1918, firing a full salvo of six torpedoes.
+Operating from Killybegs, County Donegal, one of the class reportedly tracked and fired on a German U-boat in October 1918, firing a full salvo of six torpedoes.
 Only one hit, but it failed to detonate.

 All but R4 and R10 were sold for scrap in 1923.
 The two survivors were relegated to ASW training at Portland.
 Pitched against poor performing naval trawlers, the trawlers were no match to the high performance of the submarines.
 R10 was sold in 1929, while R4 survived as a fast underwater target at Portland until 1934.